 For busy gourmets, you can skip making the pie dough and simply prepare it using ready-made puff pastry.
 Although ensure it's good quality "pure butter" puff pastry (look for Pâte feuillétée 'Pur Beurre' in France).

-However, the whole point of making this French Flamiche is to make your own pie crust.
-I find that this pie dough recipe is particularly light, easy to roll out and is beautifully buttery.
+However, the whole point of making this French Flamiche is to make your own pie pastry.
+I find that this recipe's dough is particularly light, easy to roll out and is beautifully buttery.

-This is also a good egg yolk recipe for macaron, financier and meringue lovers who need the egg whites to make them.
+This is also a handy egg yolk recipe for macaron and meringue lovers who need the egg whites to make them.
 You'll find recipes for these in my books.

 What Can I Make With the Leftover Egg Whites?

-As the egg yolks need to be used straight away, the good news is that egg whites can keep stored in a sealed jar for up to a week!
+As the egg yolks need to be used straight away, the good news is that egg whites can keep stored in a sealed jar for about 5 days or frozen.
 Here are some egg white recipes to use them:

 - coconut macaroons (rochers coco)